For businesses already in OSHA's On-Site Consultation Program: Everyone currently in the program.

 - Correct all hazards identified by the consultant;

-- Implement and maintain an injury and illness prevention program that, at a minimum, addresses OSHA's Safety and Health Program Management Guidelines; Issuance of Voluntary Guidelines;
+- Implement and maintain an safety and health programs that, at a minimum, addresses OSHA's Safety and Health Program Management Guidelines; Issuance of Voluntary Guidelines;

 - Maintain your company's Days Away, Restricted, or Transferred (DART) rate and Total Recordable Case (TRC) rate below the national average for your industry; and